shahp630/Project2/README.md

   * Our analysis will use those models and predict the cumulative returns of the two asset classes to asses which one would be more advantagous for our client to invest in.
   * The two Cryptocurrenies we will be using will be Bitcoin and Ethereum and the two equities we will be using will be Apple & Microsoft.
 We wil be sourcing the data through Alpaca.
   * Some of the libraries/dependencies we will be using will be tensorflow, numpy & matplotlib.
-  * One method that has not been discussed in the class that we will attempt to implement in this project will be LSTM (also known as Long Short-Term Memory).
+  * One machine learning library that we are using that was not taught in class is PyTorch.